Paulo da Silva

-Paulo César da Silva Barrios (born 1 February 1980) is a Paraguayan professional footballer who plays for 12 de Octubre in Paraguay, as a centre-back.
+Paulo César da Silva Barrios (born 1 February 1980) is a Paraguayan former professional international footballer who played as a centre-back.
+He is one of the players in football with most official appearances ever with over 1,039 official appearances.

-He has previously played top-flight football in Paraguay, Italy, Argentina, England and Spain.
+He played top-flight football in Mexico, Paraguay, Spain, England, Italy and Argentina, mostly in Mexico, where in 2015 became a naturalized Mexican citizen.

-He played for the Paraguay national team from 2000 to 2017, and is their most-capped player of all time, earning over 100 caps.
-He played at two World Cups and three Copa América tournaments, helping his country finish as runners-up in the 2011 Copa América.
+He played for the Paraguay national team from 2000 to 2017, and is their most-capped player of all time, earning over 100 caps, with the Paraguayan Football Association recognizing 150 caps, but FIFA 148.
+He played at two World Cups and four Copa América tournaments, helping his country finish as runners-up in the 2011 Copa América.

-In 2015, da Silva became a naturalized Mexican citizen.
+A player highly regarded, in December 2023, featured in a legends match organized by CONMEBOL.

 Club career

 Early career

 Born in Asunción, Da Silva started his career in the youth divisions of Atlántida Sport Club, arriving at the club at the age of 13.
 In 1996, da Silva reached the Primera División Paraguaya with Asunción team Presidente Hayes at the age of 16.

 Mexico

-Before joining Toluca, da Silva played for Perugia and Venezia of Italy, and Lanús of Argentina.
+Before joining Toluca, da Silva played for Perugia, Venezia and Cosenza of Italy, and Lanús of Argentina.
 He joined Toluca from Paraguayan Club Libertad for the 2003 Apertura.
 After making his debut, da Silva was a mainstay in Toluca's defence, starting all but one game that he has played and eventually becoming the team's captain due to his leadership on the field.
 In 2007, he was chosen for the "Ideal Eleven" squad of South America and in 2008 he led Toluca to the Apertura 2008 title, being chosen as the best overall player of the tournament by the Mexican media.